Persecution of Amhara people: Background

 The Amhara and Agew peoples coexisted and shared historical and cultural values for centuries.
-Similar to other Ethiopian nationals, both groups contributed to building the Nation and they also made contributions to the nation's long historical accounts— they live in most parts of Ethiopia.
-Since agriculture is the main source of food in the country, Amhara and Agew farmers earn income from producing staples.
-Due to the frequent drought occurrence, they are, however, stricken by poverty— more than 80 percent of them are traditional farmers.
-In some instances, these groups are mis-presented as Orthodox Christians, although, significant proportion of them are Muslims and Jews.
+Similar to other Ethiopian nationals, both groups contributed to building the nation, made contributions to the nation's long historical accounts, and they now live in most parts of Ethiopia.
+Since agriculture is the main source of food in the country, Amhara and Agew farmers earn income from producing staple crops.
+Due to the frequent drought occurrence, they are, however, stricken by poverty— more than 80% of them are traditional farmers.
+In some instances, these groups are misrepresented as Orthodox Christians, although, significant proportion of them are Muslims.
 Both groups have been exposed to similar existential risks— including the systematic massacres and crimes disclosed in this article.
 However, claims of genocide against the Agew people requires an independent report.